sureshkvl/ansible-tasks/README.md

-# ansible-tasks
+# my-ansible-playbooks
-Frequently used automation tasks
+Frequently used tasks are automated in to ansible playbooks